 9. Annual Responsibilities of Priest-Chaplains to maintain their Endorsements.

 9.1.
-The Law of the Church and the frequent exhortations of the Popes advocate spiritual retreats for the good of the spiritual lives of all priests.
+The Law of the Church and the frequent exhortations of the Bishops of Rome advocate spiritual retreats for the good of the spiritual lives of all priests.
 Therefore, the priests serving in the Archdiocese for the Military Services are to arrange for an annual spiritual retreat, preferably in a religious institution, of at least five consecutive days.
 This is to be considered mandatory unless military mission requirements render it impossible.
 This retreat is additional to any “service retreats” or workshops.
 Spiritual retreats arranged by the priest-chaplain’s bishop or religious superior are particularly recommended.
 These retreats should be accomplished in a TDY status.

 9.3.
 The Catholic bishops and religious superiors who provide priests expect that the responsibility of the priest-chaplain for sacramental, pastoral and spiritual welfare of our Catholic people will be acknowledged, protected, and fostered by authorities within the military and the Veterans Administration.